Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 Bidet attachments’ design borrows heavily from that of bidet seats.
 Instead of coming as a complete toilet seat, bidet attachments only contain a thin plastic bracket that allows it to be installed between the existing seat and the bowl.

 They have a control panel on the side with one or several knobs that helps you control its functions.
-A T-valve connected on the toilet’s water supply line allows water to flow to the tank as well as the bidet attachment.
+A T-valve connected to the toilet’s water supply line allows water to flow to the tank as well as the bidet attachment.

-So what are the advantages of installing a bidet attachment over a bidet seat?
+So, what are the advantages of installing a bidet attachment over a bidet seat?

 The Pros